bsundahl1/Flex1553/docs/FlexIO_1553RX.md

 FlexIO 1553 Receive class
 ==========================

+This class implements a 1553 receiver in one FlexIO module of the NXP i.MXRT1062 processor.
+This is a physical layer only, it does not know the meaning of a packet, or any of the control bits other than parity.
+There is no synchronization with the transmit module.

 ## Background
 MIL-STD-1553 is a serial communication protocol developed for the military in the late 1970's, and is still used today in many military vehicles and